-Chapter 5 - Fire Service Features:
+Chapter 5 - Fire Service Features

-Section 503.2.1: This section is added to provide consistency with current Riverside County Fire Department standards and access policy (FPS 06-05 rev 06/01/2011).
+Section 503.2.1: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08.
 This correlation of the fire code is necessary for minimum fire apparatus access widths for firefighter operations and consistency throughout the county.
 This modification does not supersede City road standards where the City standards are more restrictive.
 This modification has no change in regulatory effect.

-Section 503.2.2: This section is added to provide consistency with current Riverside County Fire Department standards and access policy (FPS 06-05 rev 06/01/2011).
+Section 503.2.2: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08.
 This section is enhanced to specifically specify who has authority to designate Fire Lanes and modify minimum widths.

-Section 503.6.1: This section is added to provide fire department and other emergency responders more rapid access to gated facilities.
+Section 503.6.1: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08.
+This section is added to provide fire department and other emergency responders more rapid access to gated facilities.
 Underwriters Laboratory (UL) "determined that fires today are more dangerous and pose more risks than in the past.
 Fire propagation is faster, and time to flashover, escape times and collapse times are all shorter" (UL Fire Safety Journal Issue 1).
 The need for our first responders to be on scene sooner or without disruption will provide for greater occupant and firefighter safety, and assist in property protection.

-Section 503.7: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08.
+Section 503.7: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08.
 This section is carried over from the existing Riverside County Fire Ordinance for consistency and application.
 This section provides additional width for apparatus access roads where utilized for loading/unloading or passenger drop off/pick up to prevent interference with operational access needs.

-Section 507.5.7: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08.
+Section 507.5.7: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08.
 This section is carried over from the existing Riverside County Fire Ordinance for consistency and application.
 This section provides for the size and quantities of outlets for residential standard, super hydrant standard, and super hydrant enhanced fire hydrants and that they shall be required as determined by the Fire Code Official.

-Section 507.5.8: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08.
+Section 507.5.8: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08.
 This section is carried over from the existing Riverside County Fire Ordinance for consistency and application.
 The section provides direct reference to Riverside County Fire Department Std.
 06-11 for specific requirements for the installation of blue reflective markers for fire hydrants.